 - Use the theories of data structures and programming language design

-The information system design certificate requires eighteen credits, including five required courses and one elective.
+The information system design certificate requires 18 credits, including five required courses and one elective.
 Students must achieve a minimum grade of C (2.0) or better for all courses required for the program.